How to Clean a Cast-Iron Skillet

 When it comes to cookware, cast-iron skillets reign supreme in the kitchen.
 Your grandmother probably used one when you were growing up and for good reason.
 You can cook pretty much anything with cast iron, and it’s so durable that it actually gets better with age.
 How many things in your kitchen can you say that about?

 Like any kind of cookware, though, cast-iron skillets require some maintenance.
-The key is to clean without removing the layer of seasoning that builds up over time and is what keeps food from sticking to the surface.
-Whether you bought a new, pre-seasoned one or own a vintage model, follow these simple cleaning tips to make sure your skillet lasts for generations to come.
+Knowing how to clean a cast-iron skillet without removing the layer of seasoning that builds up over time is crucial.
+The seasoning is what keeps food from sticking to the surface.
+Whether you bought a new, pre-seasoned skillet or own a vintage model, follow these simple tips for cleaning cast iron to make sure your skillet lasts for generations to come.

 Note: Despite what some say, using soap to clean your cast-iron cookware is completely fine.